 9. Alligator Bites at Kush

 If there’s any dish that’s thoroughly Floridian, it’s alligator bites.
-Kind of like chicken, kind of like fish, the alligator meat is deep-fried and served alongside a spicy dipping sauce.
+Like chicken, like fish, the alligator meat is deep-fried and served alongside a spicy dipping sauce.

-A casual, eat-with-your-hands type of dish, you can find alligator bites can at plenty of hole-in-the-wall restaurants in Miami, but we like Kush’s best, with its multiple locations, including one in Wynwood and one in Coconut Grove.
+A casual, eat-with-your-hands dish, you can find alligator bites at plenty of hole-in-the-wall restaurants in Miami, but we like Kush’s best, with its multiple locations, including one in Wynwood and one in Coconut Grove.

 Address: Multiple locations